dconlrn/dconlrn.github.io/fcbh.md

 > - Review Key Terms (A):
 > > - Question certain phrases or words.
 How would this thing be said properly in the target language.
+> > Examples:
-> > - Examples of what this looks like
+> > - A screenshot of the Paratext software.
 >
 > - Peer/Team Check (B):
+> > Examples:
-> > - Examples of what this looks like
+> > - Any picture of people looking like they are working.
 >
 > - Community Testing (C):
 > > - Native people reviewing the material and criticing it.
 > > - Natives saying things like, we dont say things like this, this doesnt make sense etc..
+> > Examples:
-> > - Examples of what this looks like
+> > - Pictures of native looking people reviewing something.

 - **END LOOP (*IF NEED BE GO TO BEGIN*):**